dwesterwick/SPTQuestingBots/README.md

 **---------- Credits ----------**

 * Thanks to [Props](https://hub.sp-tarkov.com/user/18746-props/) for sharing the code [DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/) uses to spawn bots.
 This was the inspiration to create this mod.
 * Thanks to [DrakiaXYZ](https://hub.sp-tarkov.com/user/30839-drakiaxyz/) for creating [BigBrain](https://hub.sp-tarkov.com/files/file/1219-bigbrain/) and [Waypoints](https://hub.sp-tarkov.com/files/file/1119-waypoints-expanded-bot-patrols-and-navmesh/) and for all of your help with developing this mod.
+Also, thanks for your help with adding interop capability to [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/).
 * Thanks to [nooky](https://hub.sp-tarkov.com/user/29062-nooky/) for lots of help with testing and ensuring this mod remains compatible with [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/).
+* Thanks to [Skwizzy](https://hub.sp-tarkov.com/user/31303-skwizzy/) for help with adding interop capability to [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/).
 * Thanks to everyone else on Discord who helped to test the many alpha releases of this mod and provided feedback to make it better.
 There are too many people to name, but you're all awesome.
 * Of course, thanks to the SPT development team who made this possible in the first place.